p5-types/p5.ts/README.md

 ### How to contribute

-1. since this is a tool to generate ts type definition from yui doc, so help improve p5js's yui doc is a big deal. see [require upstream](https://github.com/p5-types/p5.ts/issues?q=is%3Aopen+label%3A%22require+upstream%22+sort%3Aupdated-desc)
-2. when a new version of p5js is released, generate the new type files, then make a pr to https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/p5
+1. In p5.js v2, upstream use jsdoc to generate `.d.ts` files, so now this package just pull the type file from npm and extract the `tar.gz`.
+So contribute to the p5.js